Header image courtesy of Infiniti C (via Facebook)

 Infiniti C, Shop 6, The Hudson, 40 Forbes Street, Kennedy Town | (+852) 3460 4996

-HERcafe, 55 Paterson Street, Causeway Bay | (+852) 2856 9907
+HERcafé, 55 Paterson Street, Causeway Bay | (+852) 2856 9907

-Its interiors give us science lab vibes, with their state-of-the-art grinders and glass cylinders on prominent display when the bartenders are busying crafting the next cup of coffee.
+Its interiors give us science lab vibes, with their state-of-the-art grinders and glass cylinders on prominent display while the baristas are busy crafting the perfect cup of coffee.
 NOC has also specified that they intentionally pick interesting spaces in areas where their minimalistic aesthetic can bring calmness to the chaos of city life.
 Next time you feeling a bit suffocated, you know where to go!

-We’re sure that you’ve already seen a boatload of pictures taken in and of %Arabica flooding your social media feeds.
-As another third-wave coffee shop, %Arabica also chooses unique spaces in Hong Kong when setting up shop, and Monster Mansion certainly wows us.
-The iconic architecture of this 1960s residential block in Quarry Bay is named Monster due to its imposing density.
+We are sure that you’ve already seen a boatload of pictures taken in and of %Arabica flooding your social media feeds.
+As another third-wave coffee shop, %Arabica also chooses unique spaces in Hong Kong when it comes to setting up shop, and Monster Mansion certainly wows us.
+The iconic architecture of this 1960s residential block in Quarry Bay is so-named due to its imposing density.
 It is also one of the scenic backdrops in a Transformers film!

-Arabica, Shop 3, G/F, Yick Fat Building, 1048–1056 King’s Road, 2–32 Yau Man Street, Quarry Bay | (+852) 2474 8883
+%Arabica, Shop 3, Yick Fat Building, 1048–1056 King’s Road, 2–32 Yau Man Street, Quarry Bay | (+852) 2474 8883